ktaylor63/southeast/site/content/articles/refuges-reach-out-to-urban-visitors.md

 “It has ridiculously crazy potential,” Harris added, as fat raindrops and too-close thunder chased visitors from Ibis Pond into their cars.

 Pinckney isn’t an urban refuge despite its appeal to city dwellers and proximity to Charleston, South Carolina, Savannah and other towns.
 The Service set out six years ago to create a slew of “urban wildlife refuges” spread geographically across the country.
 The criteria were few: the refuges must be within 25 miles of a population of at least 250,000 people.

 “We face challenges in connecting with all Americans,” reads an October 2011 Service report entitled [_Conserving the Future: Wildlife Refuges and the Next Generation_](https://www.fws.gov/refuges/pdfs/FinalDocumentConservingTheFuture.pdf).
 “We struggle to remain relevant to urban citizens who have competing priorities and few outside experiences; we strain to find ways to connect with young Americans who are technologically fluent, but deficient in nature experiences; and we toil to recruit and retain a more inclusive workforce that reflects the diversity of America.”

 In 2015, $1 million was allocated to four newly designated urban refuges.
-Two -- [Bayou Sauvage](https://www.fws.gov/refuge/bayou_sauvage/) in New Orleans and [Loxahatchee](https://www.fws.gov/refuge/arm_loxahatchee/) in Palm Beach County, Florida -- were designated as “priority” urban refuges in the Southeast.
+Two &mdash; [Bayou Sauvage](https://www.fws.gov/refuge/bayou_sauvage/) in New Orleans and [Loxahatchee](https://www.fws.gov/refuge/arm_loxahatchee/) in Palm Beach County, Florida &mdash; were designated as “priority” urban refuges in the Southeast.

 {{< figure class="photo-center" src="/images/pages/loxahatchee-nwr-sunset.jpg" alt="The sun dips below the horizon turning the sky pink." caption="Sunset at Loxahatchee National Wildlife Refuge.
 Photo by Garry Tucker, USFWS." >}}